Toni Kroos: 2015–19: Sustained domestic success and European dominance

 In 2015, Ancelotti was replaced by Rafa Benítez in Madrid's command.
 Benítez was replaced in the middle of the season by Zinedine Zidane, under whom Kroos continued to be a key midfield player.
 Zidane said "We signed Toni because we want him to mark an era" and called Kroos "perfect for Madrid".
 He was a regular starter when the team won the 2015–16 Champions League, his second Champions League trophy.
 Los Blancos triumph at San Siro meant that Kroos became the first-ever German to lift the Champions League trophy with two clubs.

-On 12 October 2016, he signed a new contract until 2022, and by the end of the year he was once again nominated to the FIFPro World XI and the UEFA Team of the Year.
-He scored the winning goal for Real Madrid in the 81-minute of the game against Celta Vigo as Real Madrid won their first home game of the La Liga season by 2–1.
+In 2016, Kroos became a part of a collaboration between the German Football Association and The LEGO Group, who in May released a Europe-exclusive collectible minifigure series, with Kroos featured as the tenth of sixteen minifigures in the collection.
+On 12 October 2016, he signed a new contract until 2022, and by the end of the year he was once again nominated to the FIFA FIFPRO World 11 and the UEFA Team of the Year.
+He scored the winning goal for Real Madrid in the 81st minute of the game against Celta Vigo as Real Madrid won their first home game of the La Liga season by 2–1.
 He was a regular starter when Madrid won the 2016–17 La Liga and later defended their title in the 2016–17 Champions League.
 He became the first German player to win the trophy three times.
 At the end of 2016–17, Kroos was the most used player under Zidane.

-During the 2017–18 UEFA Champions League, he made twelve appearances, when Madrid won their third consecutive and 13th overall Champions League title.
+During the 2017–18 Champions League, he made twelve appearances, when Madrid won their third consecutive and 13th overall Champions League title.